Skip to main content

 Pike Place Market, one of the oldest continuously operating public markets in the United States, is a must-visit destination for foodies and culture enthusiasts.
 Established in 1907, the market is home to a diverse array of vendors selling fresh produce, seafood, artisanal goods, and unique crafts.
 Don’t miss the famous fishmongers who entertain crowds with their fish-throwing antics, or the original Starbucks store where you can savor a cup of coffee from the brand’s birthplace.

-Nature lovers will find solace at the Chihuly Garden and Glass, a spectacular exhibit showcasing the work of renowned glass artist Dale Chihuly.
-The exhibit features intricate glass sculptures that mimic the forms and colors of nature, set against the backdrop of a lush garden.
+For those who cherish the outdoors, Chihuly Garden and Glass offers a serene escape.
+This stunning exhibit celebrates the artistry of Dale Chihuly, with delicate glass creations inspired by natural shapes and hues, all nestled within a vibrant garden setting.
 The juxtaposition of delicate glass art with the vibrant greenery creates a magical atmosphere that captivates visitors of all ages.
 Whether you’re an art aficionado or simply seeking a serene escape, Chihuly Garden and Glass is a must-see attraction.

 Exploring Seattle's Unique Neighborhoods